meilisearch/strapi-plugin-meilisearch-v4/README.md

 #### Using a config file

-To use the strapi config add the following to `config/plugins.js`:
+To use the Strapi config add the following to `config/plugins.js`:

 ```js
 // config/plugins.js